Sofia Bevarly Flaunts Cleavage In Corseted Crop Top With Plunging Neckline

 Popular influencer Sofia Bevarly got the attention of her Instagram followers with a sexy update that featured her putting her impressive cleavage on display.
 In the post, the model sported a white crop top with a plunging neckline.

-Sofia’s top was corseted, and fit her torso snugly.
+Sofia’s top was corseted and fit her torso snugly.
 It featured off-the-shoulder long sleeves that were made from a sheer fabric.
 A small ruffle along the neckline drew the eye to her ample breasts.
 The hemline cut off at her ribs, a couple of inches from the top of the jeans she wore.

 The update consisted of three photos that captured Sofia modeling the shirt inside what appeared to be in a bathroom.
 Part of a counter was off to one side of the frame and a shower was also visible behind her.
 A few small pictures hung on the wall behind her.